ethyca/fides/docs/fidesops/docs/glossary.md

 ## Fidesops terms

-- [`Privacy Request`](guides/privacy_requests.md): A Privacy Request is a Fidesops representation of what is more widely known as a Data Subject Request, or Data Subject Access Request.
+- [`Privacy Request`](guides/privacy_requests.md): A Privacy Request is a fidesops representation of what is more widely known as a Data Subject Request, or Data Subject Access Request.
     - `access` request: The customer wants to see the data an organization has collected about them.
     - `erasure` request: The customer wants an organization to delete the data they have collected about them.

-- [`Policy`](guides/policies.md):  Different from a *Fidesctl* Policy, this is a configuration that describes how to handle a Privacy Request.
+- [`Policy`](guides/policies.md):  Different from a *fidesctl* Policy, this is a configuration that describes how to handle a Privacy Request.
 For example, you might define a simple policy that when given an email, it locates all the related data the customer has provided to you, and upload that to a specific S3 bucket.

-- [`ConnectionConfig`](guides/database_connectors.md):  A configuration for how to connect a database to Fidesops, so it can retrieve or remove customer data.
+- [`ConnectionConfig`](guides/database_connectors.md):  A configuration for how to connect a database to fidesops, so it can retrieve or remove customer data.

-- [`DatasetConfig`](guides/datasets.md): A resource that contains a Fidesctl Dataset (the annotation of a database schema) and its related `ConnectionConfig`
+- [`DatasetConfig`](guides/datasets.md): A resource that contains a fidesctl Dataset (the annotation of a database schema) and its related `ConnectionConfig`

 - [`StorageConfig`](guides/storage.md): A configuration for where the customer's data is going to be sent after an access request.